Esri/landscape-modeler-js/README.md

 # Esri Landscape Modeler

-Landscape Modeler is a JavaScript web applicaton that allows users to perform fast weighted overaly analyis.
-This is ideal when a user wants to test their ideas about a suitability or risk analysis model at multiple scales or over a large area.
+Landscape Modeler is a JavaScript web application that allows users to perform fast weighted overlay analysis.
+This is ideal when a user wants to test ideas about a suitability or risk analysis model at multiple scales or over a large area.

 Landscape Modeler is built on top of the [ArcGIS API for JavaScript](https://developers.arcgis.com/en/javascript/) and ArcGIS Server image services.
 By default it is configured to use the [ready-to-use landscape layers on ArcGIS Online](http://esri.maps.arcgis.com/home/group.html?owner=esri&title=Landscape%20Layers), but it can be configured to use other data that is exposed as an image service published with a weighted overlay raster function.